carloseduardoxp/carloseduardoxp.github.io/README.md

-# Carlos Eduardo de Carvalho Dantas — Academic Website
+# Carlos Eduardo Dantas — Academic Website

 This repository contains the source code for my personal academic website, hosted with GitHub Pages.